Continuous-variable QKD over 50km commercial fiber: Introduction

-Generally speaking, there are three basic criteria for a practical QKD system: automatic operation, stabilization under a real-world environment, and a moderate secure key rate.
+Generally speaking, there are three basic criteria for a practical QKD system: automatic operation, stabilization under a real-world environment, and a moderate secure key rate~\cite{Diamanti_npj_2016}.
 Up to now, all previous long distance CV-QKD demonstrations have been undertaken in the laboratory without perturbation of the field environment~\cite{Jouguet_NatPhoton_2013,Huang_SciRep_2015}.
+More recently, demonstrations based on continuous-variable quantum teleportation and continuous-variable Einstein-Podolsky-Rosen entangled states under labortory environment have been reported~\cite{Wang_PRApplied_2018, Huo_SciAdv_2018}.
 The longest field tests of a CV-QKD system have been achieved over a $17.52$~{\rm km} deployed fiber ($10.25$~{\rm dB} loss)~\cite{Huang_OptLett_2016} and a $17.7$~{\rm km} deployed fiber ($5.6$~{\rm dB} loss)~\cite{Jouguet_OptExpr_2012}, where the secure key rates were $0.2$~{\rm kbps} and $0.3$~{\rm kbps}, respectively.
 Compared with field tests for discrete-variable QKD systems~\cite{Chen_OptExpr_2010,Sasaki_OptExpr_2011,Stucki_NewJPhys_2011,Wang_OptExpr_2014,Shimizu_JLightwaveTechnol_2014}, these demonstrations have limited transmission distances and low key rates.
 The demonstration of field tests over longer metropolitan distances using CV-QKD has yet to be achieved.

 There are several challenges to develop a practical CV-QKD system from a laboratory to the real world.
-Deployed commercial fibers are invariably subject to much stronger perturbations due to changing environmental conditions and physical stress.
+Deployed commercial dark fibers are inevitably subject to much stronger perturbations due to changing environmental conditions and physical stress.
 This in turn causes disturbances of the transmitted quantum states.
-Deployed commercial fibers also suffer from higher losses due to splices, sharp bends and inter-fiber coupling.
-The software and hardware of CV-QKD modules must not only be designed to cope with all the conditions affecting the transmission fiber but also must be robustly engineered to operate in premises designed for standard telecom equipment.
-Furthermore, as the systems need to run continuously and without frequent attention, they should also be designed to automatically recover from any errors and shield the end users from service interruptions.
+Deployed commercial dark fibers also suffer from higher losses due to splices, sharp bends and inter-fiber coupling.
+The software and hardware of CV-QKD modules must not only be designed to cope with all the conditions affecting the transmission fiber, but also must be robustly engineered to operate in premises designed for standard telecom equipment.
+Furthermore, as the system need to run continuously and without frequent attention, they should also be designed to automatically recover from any errors and shield the end users from service interruptions.